jdyb/gentle-mpst-py/README.md

 mypy 0.79.
 It probably works with later Python versions as well.
 Mypy is not required to run the program.

-This is not a really intended to be a tool or library, it is just a single-file program that contains implementations of the algorithms and the examples provided in the paper.
+This is not intended to be a tool or library, it is just a single-file program that contains implementations of the algorithms and the examples provided in the paper.